coalio/pag/README.md

 ## Install

 To compile this utility, you can simply run `make`.
-After compiling, you can isntall it using `sudo make install`.
+After compiling, you can install it using `sudo make install`.

 ## Can I use pipes with this?